2023 SERIES REGULATIONS

 Article 3.
 Participation

 Participation in the American Criterium Cup is limited to men’s and women’s UCI teams and USA Cycling registered Domestic Elite Teams or individuals of Cat.
-1 (men) or Cat.
+1 (men)or 2 if allowed by the individual race (men) or Cat.
 1 & 2 (women) or their equivalent of a foreign license holder.

 Participants do not have to be US citizens, but foreign citizens may be subject to prize money withholding for UCI or tax purposes.